cloudkj/lance-bundle/README.md

 The initial version of `lance-bundle` is limited to support for `SentenceTransformer` embedding models and embedding vectors stored in LanceDB.
-While these underlying technologies may change in the future, the aim will always be to preserve the spirit of the portable, forwards-compatible design of `lance-bundle` and allow for supporting new and different ways of computing, storing, and searching embedding spaces indefinitely into the future.
+While these underlying technologies may change in the future, the aim will always be to preserve the spirit of the portable, forwards-compatible design of `lance-bundle` and allow for supporting new and different ways of computing and storing embeddings along with vector search.

 #### Sentence Transformer

-By design, the Sentence Transformers models from HF are exported to ONNX with only the transformers modules.
-The [pooling and normalization modules](https://github.com/huggingface/sentence-transformers/blob/main/sentence_transformers/sentence_transformer/modules/pooling.py#L70-L326) are not included in the export, and thus need to be applied as a post-processing step.
+By design, the Sentence Transformers models from HuggingFace are exported to ONNX with only the transformers modules.
+The [pooling and normalization modules](https://github.com/huggingface/sentence-transformers/blob/main/sentence_transformers/sentence_transformer/modules/pooling.py#L70-L326) are not included in the export, and thus need to be applied as a post-processing step;
-This is an additional benefit to using this library to import an ONNX-exported sentence transformer for embeddings as that post-processing step also gets included into the bundle.
+`lance-bundle` ensures that the post-processing pooling and normalization steps are also included as part of the portable package.

 See:
 * https://github.com/huggingface/sentence-transformers/issues/3258